Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/08/what-is-the-difference-between-symbol-branch-and-method-code-coverage.md

 ## Branch Coverage

 If you have an if statement in your code, their are two different routes that can be taken through the code.
-One if where the if statement evaluates to true and the other is if it doesn’t.
+One if where the if statement evaluates to true and the other is if it doesn't.
 Each of these divergences is a branch in your code.

 Branch coverage counts these paths through your code and reports on how many are covered.
 If you have a single if statement, you would have two branches and both paths would need to be covered by your tests to achieve 100% branch coverage.

-This doesn’t just apply to if statements, but to any pathway through your code, for example a switch, or a loop.
+This doesn't just apply to if statements, but to any pathway through your code, for example a switch, or a loop.

 ## Method Coverage